 2017 International Forum on Quality and Safety in Health Care

 The International Forum on Quality and Safety in Health Care is the premier international learning event on improving health care.
 Sponsored by the British Medical Journal and the Institute for Healthcare Improvement, the International Forum aims to improve outcomes for patients and communities, provide practical ideas that can be implemented in the workplace, promote research into quality and safety improvement, foster effective innovation, and connect health care leaders and practitioners worldwide.
-The 2017 Forum will be held in London, England, April 26-28, 2017.
-The USAID ASSIST Project staff will lead the following sessions.
-Times listed are in BST.
+The 2017 Forum was held in London, England, April 26-28, 2017.
+The USAID ASSIST Project staff led the following sessions.

-In addition, ASSIST staff will present two posters at the Forum:
+In addition, ASSIST staff presented two posters at the Forum: